 requires European Union Member States to assess and monitor the environmental status of their marine waters.
 For this purpose, various functional groups, including cetaceans, are monitored and evaluated, the main method for their evaluation being the study of trends in their abundance.

-Traditional methods, based on sampling The use of oceanographic vessels is expensive and complex and depends on good environmental conditions in order to be successful. seek new alternatives.
+Traditional methods, based on distance sampling using oceanographic vessels, are expensive and complex and depend on good environmental conditions for them to develop successfully, so they are widely spaced out over time, making it difficult to assess populations and highlighting the need to look for new alternatives.
 Thus, the development and improvement of observation and analysis techniques will be key to understanding the functioning of their ecosystems, as highlighted by the Spanish National Research Council (CSIC).

-In this context, the project has sought to contribute to the improvement of monitoring programs through the development of two innovative methodologies in three areas of the North Atlantic demarcationdetection of DNA from these organisms in water (Environmental DNA or eDNA) and use of remote-controlled aerial vehicles (drone) to estimate their presence and abundance.
+In this context, the project has sought to contribute to the improvement of monitoring programmes by developing two innovative methodologies in three areas of the North Atlantic demarcation: detection of DNA of these organisms in water (environmental DNA or eDNA) and use of remotely controlled aerial vehicles (drone) to estimate their presence and abundance.

-The overall objective of the project has been to contribute to the improvement of cetacean abundance monitoring programs within the framework of Marine Strategies.
+The general objective of the project has been to contribute to the improvement of cetacean abundance monitoring programmes within the framework of the Marine Strategies.

 The specific objectives were as follows: